Michael O'Neill

 The Takeaway: Think of New and Creative Ways To Use AR and VR

 As AR and virtual reality (VR) become more sophisticated and widely available, savvy marketers will explore new options for facilitating exciting new customer experiences.
 And because marketers (and consumers) are still getting used to these kinds of exciting technological implementations, brands that take advantage of them now stand to gain a competitive advantage over their adversaries.
+From WhatsApp marketing possibilities to advanced VR demos, there is a range of unexplored territory for search engine optimization and marketing hub innovation.

 IKEA: Swedish for Innovative Furniture Marketing

 OK, maybe that’s not a literal translation.
 That said, this company has pioneered some truly original marketing strategies over the years.
 And we can’t wait to see how the brand evolves in the future.
+Whether it’s IKEA’s commitment to creativity, an emphasis on pricing strategy, or a marketing plan built around customer loyalty, there’s a lot to learn and apply to your own brand’s effective marketing strategy.